suopuwu/cs260Wrapper/readme.md

 Alrighty.
 This project was one that I had already made.
 All the html and css are in the public folder.
 I did it like this because I didn't want to figure out firebase hosting all over again.
 It uses the firebase api, and I wrote the wrapper website to add the repo to the footer.
 Just keep in mind that as a notes app, the content it retrieves the api is content that you, the user, write into the app.

+As for vue, I already had page routes set up with this website, so I opted to add vue to the website as a component instead of rewriting the whole thing in vue.
+The mock data can be found in the character pages.
+Except it's not really mock data, it's just the actual data.
+It will be in the left sidebar on character note pages.
+I used vue CLI by copying over relevant parts from a created project into the existing webpages.